stud131/docs-monaca/content/faq/debugger.en.md

 of any information about devices that have such problem via [Monaca Support](https://monaca.io/service/index.html), we will look into it and provide the solution as soon as possible.

-## Why are there two types (App Store version and Build version) of iOS version for Monaca Debugger?

-Due to the reviewing process of Apple App Store, the availability of the latest version of Monaca Debugger in App Store may take sometimes.
-Therefore, to provide the lastes version of iOS-based Monaca Debugger as soon as possible to our customers, we have prepared other option which is the build version of Monaca debugger.

 ## When I started the app on Android, the app crashed.

 There may have problems of configuration in `AndroidManifest.xml` file.
 If you use PhoneGap, please make sure to have this setting: